-Miley Cyrus Snaps Out Of Holiday Photos With Insanely Tough Looking Yoga Photo
+Miley Cyrus Snaps out of Holiday Photos With Insanely Tough Looking Yoga Photo

 The 24-year-old musician was pictured holding her body weight up on her hands while crossing her legs.
 Looks like the “Wrecking Ball” singer didn’t lose any flexibility after chowing down on “Dumplins & Macaroni” over the holidays.

 Cyrus regularly posts photos on social media from her yoga workouts.
-She practices the exercise religiously because it keeps her sane, Miley says.
+She practices the exercise religiously because it keeps her sane, she said.

-Leading up to Christmas, Miley posted a slew of photos to show how cheerful she was with her future husband Liam Hemsworth by her side.
+Leading up to Christmas, Cyrus posted a slew of photos to show how cheerful she was with her future husband Liam Hemsworth by her side.

+On December 26, the singer shared an adorable snap while snuggling with her puppy Doras and Hemsworth.

 Do you think you could hold the yoga pose that Miley showed off in this Instagram photo?